Crerar Park and Everitt Park Improvements

 Use the Follow Project feature on the page to make sure you receive updates.

-1. Improving the flood and erosion resiliency of each park and improving park access and amenities.
-Flood and erosion resiliency improvements are funded in part by the Disaster Mitigation and Adaption Fund, a federal grant which invests in natural infrastructure projects to increase resilience for communities that are impacted by natural disasters triggered by climate change.
+1. Improvements to flood and erosion resiliency are funded in part by the Disaster Mitigation and Adaption Fund.
+This federal grant invests in infrastructure projects that increase resiliency for communities impacted by climate change.

-2. Park amenity improvements are inspired by the City’s Waterfront Master Plan.
+2. Improvements to park amenities are inspired by the City’s Waterfront Master Plan and feedback received through public engagement.

 Everitt Park